achydenius/voltage/README.md

 The preferred rendering resolution is defined when instantiating the renderer.
 Usually values from 10 to 12 (Teensy's maximum resolution) seem to work nicely.
 Higher resolution produces a smoother result but requires more CPU power, thus reducing the amount of primitives that can be rendered without flickering.

-## Running without oscilloscope and Arduino (MacOS)

-Voltage can be used without oscilloscope and Arduino.
-This can be useful for a bit more convenient testing and development.
-The oscilloscope/Arduino emulator can be found in *emulator* directory.

-1. Install [SDL2](https://www.libsdl.org/)with `brew install sdl2`
-2. Build emulator with `make`
-3. Run the emulator with `./main`

 ## Setting up external DAC for brightness control

 An external [Microchip MCP4922](https://www.microchip.com/en-us/product/MCP4922) DAC can be used for setting the brightness of individual lines.
 MCP4922 can be used with Teensy 3.6 by using the following connections: